-So to meet that niche, GM came out with the Corvair in 1959.
+So to meet that niche, GM came out with the Corvair in 1959, McElroy said.
 It met with limted success.
-Not a failure, said McElroy, but it market niche.
-The company dealso didn't light the auto world on fire.
+Not a failure, but market niche.
+The company deit also didn't light the auto world on fire.

 "With that information in mind, Detroit's reaction to the VW Beetle was to laugh," McElroy said.
 "That is until they saw that people were buying them.
 Ford came out with the Falcon, which was small for the standards of the time.
 Today, it would be midsized.
 Chrysler came out with the Dodge Dart."